-Have you ever tried to convince, win over, “constructively” criticize or set someone straight?
-How about pleading your own case, adamantly denying, justifying or excusing your less than stellar behavior while condemning another’s?
+Have you ever tried to convince, win over, “constructively” criticize, or set someone straight?
+How about pleading your case, adamantly denying, justifying, or excusing your less-than-stellar behavior while condemning another’s?
 Sure you have, we all have.
-So, maybe the better question is how did you feel afterwards?
+So, maybe the better question is how did you feel afterward?
 Did you accomplish the thing you set out to do?
-Were those in attendance calmer, more centered and happier than before “the talk?”
+Were those in attendance calmer, more centered, and happier than before “the talk?”
 Was all that verbal passion worth the energy expended?
 Probably not.
 It’s likely no one was satisfied with the outcome

-As a matter of fact, this type of verbal interaction feels more like engaging in mortal combat and leaves most people frustrated, angry, disappointed or hurt.
-Neither side walks away from “the talk” tickled pink or pleased as punch.
-And yet too many of us indulge in this noisy, stressful form of communication.
+As a matter of fact, this type of verbal interaction feels more like engaging in mortal combat and leaves most people frustrated, angry, disappointed, or hurt.
+Neither side walks away from “the talk” feeling tickled pink or pleased as punch.
+And yet often we indulge in this noisy, stressful form of communication.

-If You Talk All Time, You Can Only Hear Yourself
+If You Talk All The Time, You Can Only Hear Yourself

-After all, if we truly want to be understood, to influence or change another’s perception (for their own good) isn’t unrelenting repetition of our thoughts and ideas the only way to get through to them?
+After all, if we truly want to be understood, to influence or change another’s perception (for their own good) isn’t an unrelenting repetition of our thoughts and ideas the only way to get through to them?
 Yes, that was sarcasm.
 But doesn’t this technique seem eerily similar to those who operate under the constraints of coercion?
 And no, I am not harassing or attempting to intimidate you.
-Remember, you volunteered to listen to my speeches.
+Remember, you volunteered to listen to me speak!

-Maybe it’s recognition or favor they are seeking because surely no sane person believes they can make another understand or feel about things exactly the way they do.
-Awareness, understanding and feelings are solely under the individual’s control.
+Or maybe it’s recognition or favor they are seeking because surely no sane person believes they can make another understand or feel about things exactly the way they do.
+Awareness, understanding, and feelings are solely under the individual’s control.

 Aside from the benign reasons most chronic talkers give for engaging others in the way that they do, there is usually a different underlying one.
 Some will be quite obvious.
 Others, we may never know.